KairosPath/LoanPayBackPrediction/README.md

    - `Download train.csv and test.csv.`

-   -`Create a folder named data/ in the project root and place the files there.`
+   - `Create a folder named data/ in the project root and place the files there.`

 3. **Run the notebook:**
    - Open `Loan_payback.ipynb` in Jupyter Notebook or JupyterLab